aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 ## 08-VALIDATION: The `validate()` hook is now `node.addValidation()`

-To add validation logic to a construct, use `construct.node.addValidation()` method instead of overriding a protected `validate()` method:
+To add validation logic to a construct, use `c.construct.addValidation()` method instead of overriding a protected `validate()` method:

 Before: